crb233/unarian/README.md

 # Unarian

-Unarian is an esoteric programming language based on the concept that every operation computes a unary function over the natural numbers (hence the name Unarian).
+Unarian (pronounced _yoo-NAIR-eein_) is an esoteric programming language based on the concept that every operation computes a unary function over the natural numbers (hence the name Unarian).
 Running a Unarian program consists of evaluating such a function on a natural number input.
 These operations can explicitly fail or get stuck in infinite loops, so it's more accurate to say that they compute partial unary functions.

 The beauty of this language is in its simplicity.
 There are only two built-in functions: increment and decrement, and only two ways to combine existing functions into new ones: composition and alternation.
 Despite this simplicity, Unarian is capable of representing arbitrary computable functions.